louis89/yii-ext-LDModelFilterBehavior/README.md

 	2. The model's attribute's value
 	3. The associated raw data row's attribute's value

-By default the {@see LDModelFilterBehavior::filter()} method will only compare safe attribute values.
-This can be disabled by passing false as the argument to the safeOnly parameter of the {@see LDModelFilterBehavior::filter()} method.
+By default the LDModelFilterBehavior::filter() method will only compare safe attribute values.
+This can be disabled by passing false as the argument to the safeOnly parameter of the LDModelFilterBehavior::filter() method.